Public Service is a Value:

 In 2019, Estabrook was elected Vice-President of NAMI Kansas (National Alliance on Mental Illness) to advocate and educate people about Mental Health issues in Kansas.
 Aaron is currently the Business and Community Liaison for Flint Hills Job Corps.
 He is building coalitions of employers and decision-makers across the state dedicated to the success of Job Corps.
 Estabrook believes in the mission of Job Corps and is working each day to help our youth up and out of poverty.
 Aaron and his wife Dantia MacDonald live in downtown Manhattan with their two daughters Sophia and Kennedy.

-Estabrook knows the value of putting people first and solving problems together.
-That's why he's running for City Commission.
-Help him help you.
+Aaron Estabrook knows the value of putting people first and solving problems together.
 Join our team and help us make Manhattan stronger.

 Your donation is an opportunity to be part of something bigger.
 Show us that you have our back.
 Give today!